David Levin (ice hockey): Playing career

 Levin played his first OHL game in September 2015 just after turning 16 years old, and finished the 2015–16 season with nine goals and 21 assists (30 points) in 41 games, though he missed 19 games due to a broken hand.
 He also playing 5 games for Canada Black in the World U-17 Hockey Challenge.

 He improved in the 2016–17 season to 18 goals and 35 assists for 53 points in 66 games, good for second on the team in scoring, and helped Sudbury reach the playoffs, where he was second on the team with six points in six games.

 In the 2017–18 season, he was an alternate captain on Sudbury, and had an injury-plagued season and fell to 29 points in 46 games.

 In the 2018–19 season, he sustained a knee injury in late October 2018 that resulted in him missing the majority of the second half of the season.

 After the 2019–20 season, in which Levin had 27 goals and 46 assists in 57 contests, he received the Gord Ewin Most Improved Award with the Wolves.
 As of 2020, he had the eighth-most games played in a Wolves uniform, at 259.

 He attended the 2018 Toronto Maple Leafs development camp, and played in the 2018 Traverse City NHL rookie prospect tournament with the Carolina Hurricanes.
 In September 2019, he attended rookie camp with Arizona Coyotes, and participated in the Coyotes main veteran's training camp.

 On October 23, 2020, Levin signed a tryout contract with Dinamo Riga of the Kontinental Hockey League.
 After playing 14 games and scoring 1 goal in the KHL, he moved to HC Zemgale/LUA of the Latvian Hockey Higher League.
 He ended the season in Kristianstads IK, the last-placed team in the HockeyAllsvenskan, and helped them avoid relegation to the Hockeyettan with a win in a survival play-in series.

 On July 22, 2021, Levin signed with the Bratislava Capitals of the ICE Hockey League.
+Following his tenure with Bratislava, in September 2022, Levin agreed to terms with UK EIHL side Nottingham Panthers.

-In September 2022, Levin signed terms with UK EIHL side Nottingham Panthers.
+For the 2023–24 season, Levin moved to Romania to join Erste Liga side HSC Csíkszereda.

 International play

 In 2015 Levin was invited to try out at the Hockey Canada under-17 development camp, and was selected to play on one of the three teams Canada sent to the World U-17 Hockey Challenge.
 At the 2015 tournament he recorded one assist in five games.
 The World U-17 Hockey Challenge is not sanctioned by the International Ice Hockey Federation (IIHF), so Levin is not regarded as a Canadian for international play, and is still eligible to play for the Israel men's national ice hockey team; however, he has expressed an interest to play for Canada in the future.
+He joined the Israeli national team for the 2023 World Championship Division IIA tournament.